4d/docs/docs/commands/euro-converter.md

 Here are some examples of conversions that can be done with this command:

 ```4d
- $value:=10000 `Value expressed in French Francs
+ $value:=10000 //Value expressed in French Francs

-  `Convert the value into Euros
+  //Convert the value into Euros
  $InEuros:=Euro converter($value;French Franc;Euro)

-  `Convert the value into Italian Lire
+  //Convert the value into Italian Lire
  $InLires:=Euro converter($value;French Franc;Italian Lire)
 ```